pattern

 a type of furnace or oven that is used for baking or drying pottery, ceramics, or bricks

-Ex: The pottery workshop is equipped with kilns of different sizes for firing various types of clay pottery .
+Ex: The pottery workshop is equipped with multiple kilns of different sizes for firing various types of clay pottery .

 Close